 Please request an application below to apply as an attorney.

 Apply for Funding as a Law School Clinic

 Please review the guidelines below to apply as a law school clinic.

 Read recent news articles and press releases about the Fund.

 The Fund sponsors an annual writing competition for law school students who produce innovative ideas or original research on reducing gun violence through litigation.

 “Even as we make major strides through our own impact litigation, we see tremendous untapped potential to advance gun safety through the courts.
-By making it easier for smaller and mid-size law firms to represent clients with cases that can have a broad impact, we expect this fund to start a new and important chapter in gun violence prevention.”– Eric Tirschwell, Managing Director, Litigation and National Enforcement Policy, Everytown Law
+By making it easier for smaller and mid-size law firms to represent clients with cases that can have a broad impact, we expect this fund to start a new and important chapter in gun violence prevention.”– Eric Tirschwell, Executive Director and Chief Litigation Counsel, Everytown Law

 *Everytown Law is the litigation arm of Everytown for Gun Safety Support Fund, which is providing the funding for The Fund.